Employment Contracts and Terms and Conditions

 Part-time employment contracts

-The same employment rights apply to part-time workers like those that apply to full-time workers, regardless of the hours worked.
+Employment Contracts and Terms and Conditions – The same employment rights apply to part-time workers as those that apply to full-time workers, regardless of the hours worked.
 This includes the right to:

-Regardless of contractual hours, full-time or part-time, an employer should consult staff before changing any hourly agreement that is in place.
-If an employer tries to force an employee to amend their hours to full time to meet demand, they could be in breach of indirect sex discrimination or another facet of employment law.
+Employment Contracts and Terms and Conditions – Regardless of contractual hours, full-time or part-time, an employer should consult staff before changing any hourly agreement that is in place.
+If an employer tries to force an employee to amend their hours to full-time to meet demand, they could be in breach of indirect sex discrimination or another facet of employment law.